 Bowood is also home to the Rhododendron Walks, which are open late April to mid-June, giving visitors the opportunity to walk alongside the impressive variety of flowers on show.
 If you’ve brought little ones with you, then the Adventure Playground is an absolute must visit.
 Featuring a life size replica of a pirate ship and a host of other attractions like the famous Space Dive, it’s awesome fun.
 There is a cafe on site with a nice selection for children, as well as a picnic area.

 Bristol Museum and Art Gallery is well known for 2 main reasons – for being very large with lots of things to see and do, and for being completely free to visit!
 It holds the prestigious ‘designated museum’ status due to the rarity of the collections it houses.
 Both the museum and gallery have items from across the world, however the nice thing about them is that they’re also full of local information and history, as well as art from local artists.

 There are plenty of family friendly areas within the museum to explore, including an area for under 7s.
-There are also trails which can be followed throughout the building.
+There are also trails which can be followed throughout the building, which could easily be navigated by baby walkers.
 There are baby changing and feeding facilities, as well as a buggy park.
 Lifts are also available if needed to be used.

 As the biggest park in the NorthWest, Heaton Park might not be what you would describe as a ‘hidden gem’.
 However, the park is so large and there is so much to discover, that we’d suggest checking the park out as often as you can.
 Covering more than 600 acres, it’s impressively jam packed with things to do for young and old.
 Some of the attractions include an 18 hole golf course (as well as a smaller pitch and putt course), a boating lake, a driving range, an animal farm and an observatory.